 Where is it?
 10km from Coles Bay on Tasmania’s East Coast.

-Visit when…staying at BIG4 Iluka on Freycinet Holiday Park in Coles Bay.
+Stay at: BIG4 Iluka on Freycinet in Coles Bay.

 Towering sandstone mountain ranges dominate the landscape and make for a glorious sight, whether you’re peering from the ground upwards in amazement or admiring panoramic views from one of many lookouts.
 This is a hiker’s dream: walking trails are all over and reveal impressive waterfalls, Aboriginal rock art sites, extensive wildlife, and much more.